Salt Lake City: Cityscape

 Panorama of Salt Lake City in 1913 taken from the Dooly Building.
 Notable buildings from left to right: Salt Lake Temple, Hotel Utah, Kearns Building, Capitol Theatre, Walker Center, City and County Building, Boston and Newhouse Buildings, and Hotel Newhouse.

-Downtown Salt Lake City has been a hub of commerce for the Intermountain West and its architecture reflects this history.
+Downtown Salt Lake City has been a hub of commerce for the Intermountain West, and its architecture reflects this history.
 Main Street, which was the primary commercial avenue for the city in the late 19th and early 20th centuries, anchors the historic core of the downtown area that begins at the Salt Lake Temple and concludes at the City and County Building.
-Halfway between those two structures, the Walker Center, at the corner of Main and 200 South, was built in 1912 and was the tallest building between Chicago and San Francisco upon its completion.
+Halfway between those two structures, the Walker Center (at the corner of Main and 200 South) was built in 1912 and was the tallest building between Chicago and San Francisco upon its completion.
 Other extant pre-war structures include the Kearns Building, Hotel Monaco, the First Security Building, the Joseph Smith Memorial Building (formerly Hotel Utah), the Boston and Newhouse Buildings, the Utah State Capitol, and the Clift Building.
-Salt Lake City has two historic passenger rail depots, the Denver and Rio Grande Western Depot and the Union Pacific Depot, the latter of which now anchors the Gateway district.
+There are two historic passenger rail depots, the Denver and Rio Grande Western Depot and the Union Pacific Depot, the latter of which anchors The Gateway district.
 Salt Lake City lost many significant structures to forces such as urban renewal in the 20th century, including the Dooly Building, designed by Louis Sullivan, the Hotel Newhouse, and the Salt Lake Theatre.

 Downtown Salt Lake City at the corner of Main Street and 100 South showing the base of the newly constructed 111 Main office tower and Eccles Theater.
 TRAX runs along Main through the heart of the city.